-This five-day course will give participants the technical background, modeling tools, and practical experience to predict and evaluate performance of RF links using a variety of modulations, operating in ideal and real-world conditions with noise, interference, and jammers.
+This five-day course will give participants the technical background, modeling tools, and practical experience to predict and evaluate the performance of RF links using a variety of modulations, operating in ideal and real-world conditions with noise, interference, and jammers.

 All RF communications systems use some type of carrier modulation or waveform to transmit signals, data, and information.
 Familiar modulations include amplitude modulation, for AM broadcast radio, frequency modulation, for broadcast FM radio.
-Simple digital systems, such as remote controls, use carrier on-off-keying (OOK), amplitude shift keying (ASK), and frequency shift keying (FSK), whereas cellular and wireless systems use combinations of phase shift keying (PSK), Quadrature AM (QAM) and Quaternary PSK (QPSK).
+Simple digital systems, such as remote controls, use carrier on-off-keying (OOK), amplitude shift keying (ASK), and frequency shift keying (FSK), whereas cellular and wireless systems use combinations of phase-shift keying (PSK), Quadrature AM (QAM) and Quaternary PSK (QPSK).
 Complex commercial and military communication systems also use frequency hopping (FHSS) and direct-sequence spread spectrum (DSSS) waveforms.